From Backroads to Big Stages: The Red Clay Strays Story

 “I get that Holy Spirit on stage,” Brandon says.
 “It depends on who I’ve been listening to.”

-Their sound rolls like the river’s rumble, hums like a highway at dusk, and whistles like a train calling you back home — down South, whether you were ever there or not.
+The Stray’s sound rolls like a river rumbling, hums like a highway at dusk, and whistles like a train calling you back home — down South, whether you were ever there or not.

 The Strays don’t hide their faith — not from the crowd or stage lights or songs.
 Their aura is blues-soaked and rockabilly-sweet — asking big questions of themselves, of God, and of everyone in the crowd.